ReallyGoodSmarts/datanews-rig-demo/README.md

 I (slightly) remade the map using Adobe Illustrator and turned it into html with [ai2html](http://ai2html.org/).
 This turns all the text into html and places the image of the map behind it — making the text both sharper at different scales and addressable with CSS.

-Installing `ai2html` was a breeze, though the latest Adobe Creative Cloud version of Illustrator is at:
+Installing `ai2html` was a breeze, though the latest Adobe Creative Cloud version of the Illustrator Scripts folder is at:

 ```
 /Applications/Adobe\ Illustrator\ 2021/Presets.localized/en_US/Scripts/